DJ Screw: Death and legacy

-On November 16, 2000, Davis was found dead inside of his Houston recording studio in the 8100 block of Commerce Park Drive.
+On November 16, 2000, Davis was found dead inside his Houston recording studio in the 8100 block of Commerce Park Drive.
 Fans speculated about the true cause of his death.
 When the coroner reports were released, they confirmed that he died of a codeine overdose in addition to mixed drug intoxication.
 The codeine came from a prescription-strength cough syrup that he would mix with soda to make lean ("purple drank").
 In addition to codeine, Valium and PCP were found in his blood.
 His funeral took place at Mount Pilgrim Baptist Church in his hometown of Smithville, Texas.

-DJ Screw has been a considerable influence in the Houston scene and beyond, "helping to cement his legacy as an underappreciated avant-gardist, creator of a sui generis sound that’s still growing and mutating."
-Texas governor Rick Perry honored him by making him an official Texas Music Pioneer.
-The Houston Press named the 1995 album 3 'n the Mornin' (Part Two) as no. 13 on its list of the 25 best Houston rap albums of all time, crediting the release for the way it helped shape Houston's hip-hop culture.
+DJ Screw has been a considerable influence in the Houston scene and beyond, "helping to cement his legacy as an underappreciated avant-gardist, creator of a sui generis sound that's still growing and mutating."
+Texas governor Rick Perry honored him by making him an official 'Texas Music Pioneer'.
+Houston Press named the 1995 album 3 'n the Mornin' (Part Two) as no. 13 on its list of the 25 best Houston rap albums of all time, crediting the release for the way it helped shape Houston's hip-hop culture.
 When the Houston hip-hop scene became nationally prominent in 2004, many of the biggest acts could be traced to DJ Screw's crew, the Screwed Up Click.
 Many artists outside of Houston rap have been influenced by Screw's work, including experimental electronic artists such as Oneohtrix Point Never, Balam Acab, How to Dress Well, and Rabit.